neoforged/.github/primers/1.21.9/index.md

     - `WeightedList#streamCodec` - Constructs a stream codec for the weighted list.
 - `net.minecraft.util.thread.BlockableEventLoop#shouldRunAllTasks` - Returns if there are any blocked tasks.
 - `net.minecraft.world.entity`
+    - `Avatar` - An entity that makes up the base of a player.
     - `EntityReference`
         - `getEntity` - Returns the entity given the type class and the level.
         - Static `getEntity`, `getLivingEntity`, `getPlayer` - Returns the entity given its `EntityReference` and level.
     - `EntityType`
+        - `MANNEQUIN` - The mannequin entity type.
         - `STREAM_CODEC` - The stream codec for an entity type.
         - `$Builder#notInPeaceful` - Sets the entity to not spawn in peaceful mode.
     - `Entity`
         - `canInteractWithLevel` - Whether the entity can interact with the current level.
         - `isInShallowWater` - Returns whether the player is in water but not underwater.
     - `InsideBlockEffectType#CLEAR_FREEZE` - A in-block effect that clears the frozen ticks.
+    - `LivingEntity`
-    - `LivingEntity#dropFromEntityInteractLootTable` - Drops loot from a table from an entity interaction.
+        - `dropFromEntityInteractLootTable` - Drops loot from a table from an entity interaction.
+        - `shouldTakeDrowningDamage` - Whether the entity should take damage from drowning.
     - `PositionMoveRotation#withRotation` - Creates a new object with the provided XY rotation.
     - `Relative`
         - `rotation` - Gets the set of relative rotations from the XY booleans.